California Bar Requirements for Out-of-State Attorneys

 Your Step-by-Step Game Plan

-Step 1: Use the Bar Reciprocity Tool
+Step 1: Verify Current Requirements with the State Bar

 Start by checking the current requirements with California's State Bar.
 Rules can shift, and you want the most up-to-date information.
 The bar reciprocity checker can help you understand the specific requirements and any recent changes to California's policies.